Agent commerce

 The agent runs against your live storefront in real time.
 Serge streams every step — the URL navigated to, the elements the agent tried, the accessibility tree it parsed, the exact moment it quit.

-Streams the result in ~5 seconds.
+Streams the result live as it runs.
 Screenshots per step.

 Ship the fix